YOU DON’T HAVE TO GO TO THE UK TO TASTE THE FLAVOURS OF CORNWALL

 The pasties are short crust pastry stuffed with meat (typically beef) and vegetables, sealed then baked in the oven.

-My version of the UK Cornish pasties are Corned Beef Puffs which are savoury flaky and sure to fill hungry bellies.
+My version of the UK Cornish pasties is Corned Beef Puffs which are savoury flaky and sure to fill hungry bellies.

 What is corned beef?

 Corned beef is a salt-cured beef product.
 The term comes from the treatment of the meat with large-grained rock salt, also called “corns” of salt.
 It features as an ingredient in many cuisines.

 Beef cured with salt only has a gray color and is sometimes called “New England corned beef“.

 Often sugar and spices are also added to recipes for corned beef.